SEKOIA-IO/documentation/_shared_content/automate/library/mattermost.md

 ## Modules

-SEKOIA alert: this module allows the analysts to receive notification in Mattermost when a new alert is raised.
+- Post SEKOIA.IO alert: this module allows the analysts to receive notification in Mattermost when a new alert is raised.

-Post a message: additional information can be rooted on a specific channel with detailed context.
+- Post message: additional information can be rooted on a specific channel with detailed context.

 ## Configuration